 The main reading room is currently closed Mondays, but open:

 Tuesday and Wednesday: 9:30 a.m. - 7:45 p.m.

 Thursday and Friday: 9:30 a.m. - 4:45 p.m.

 Saturday: 9:30 a.m. - 12:45 p.m.

-Visitors should be aware that the library is undergoing a four-year phased renovation, so please consult the website to stay up to date of any changes or closures.
+Visitors should be aware that the library began a four-year phased renovation in 2017, so please consult the website to stay up to date of any changes or closures.
 For the most part, business should continue as usual.